-In full generality, the underlying process is a discrete-time Markov chain, whose state space can be finite, continuous, hybrid (continuous / discrete), graphical, constrained, time varying, pathwise, etc.,
+In full generality, the underlying process is a discrete-time Markov chain, whose state space can be

 In the special case of particle filtering, originally developed within the tracking community, the algorithms yield a numerical approximation of the optimal Bayesian filter, i.e. of the conditional probability distribution of the hidden state given the past observations, as a (possibly weighted) empirical probability distribution of the system of particles.
-In its simplest version, introduced in several different scientific communities under the name of bootstrap filter [45], Monte Carlo filter [49] or condensation (conditional density propagation) algorithm [48], and which historically has been the first algorithm to include a resampling step, the selection mechanism is governed by the likelihood function: at each time step, a particle is more likely to survive and to replicate at the next generation if it is consistent with the current observation.
+In its simplest version, introduced in several different scientific communities under the name of bootstrap filter [38], Monte Carlo filter [43] or condensation (conditional density propagation) algorithm [42], and which historically has been the first algorithm to include a resampling step, the selection mechanism is governed by the likelihood function: at each time step, a particle is more likely to survive and to replicate at the next generation if it is consistent with the current observation.
 The algorithms also provide as a by-product a numerical approximation of the likelihood function, and of many other contrast functions for parameter estimation in hidden Markov models, such as the prediction error or the conditional least-squares criterion.

-Particle methods are currently being used in many scientific and engineering areas positioning, navigation, and tracking [46], [39], visual tracking [48], mobile robotics [40], [61], ubiquitous computing and ambient intelligence, sensor networks, risk evaluation and simulation of rare events [44], genetics, molecular simulation [41], etc.
+Particle methods are currently being used in many scientific and engineering areas positioning, navigation, and tracking [39], [32], visual tracking [42], mobile robotics [33], [55], ubiquitous computing and ambient intelligence, sensor networks, risk evaluation and simulation of rare events [37], genetics, molecular simulation [34], etc.

-Other examples of the many applications of particle filtering can be found in the contributed volume [28] and in the special issue of IEEE Transactions on Signal Processing devoted to Monte Carlo Methods for Statistical Signal Processing in February 2002, where the tutorial paper [29] can be found, and in the textbook [56] devoted to applications in target tracking.
-Applications of sequential Monte Carlo methods to other areas, beyond signal and image processing, e.g. to genetics, can be found in [54].
-A recent overview can also be found in [31].
+Other examples of the many applications of particle filtering can be found in the contributed volume [22] and in the special issue of IEEE Transactions on Signal Processing devoted to Monte Carlo Methods for Statistical Signal Processing in February 2002, where the tutorial paper [23] can be found, and in the textbook [51] devoted to applications in target tracking.
+Applications of sequential Monte Carlo methods to other areas, beyond signal and image processing, e.g. to genetics, can be found in [48].
+A recent overview can also be found in [25].